arnaugomez/agent-spaces/proposal/problems-with-tool-calling-and-mcp.md

 - Initially, focused on running code in a limited number of languages (starting with TypeScript on Bun)
 - Simple and flexible API, great developer experience.

+It's so early that I don't even have a name for the framework, yet!
+I'll call it "Agent spaces" for now.